 Take part in the gray hair trend of this year while embracing your white strands with confidence.
 Dye the hair in a shiny silver blonde shade with fine dirty blonde lowlights adding some depth to the look.
 This style is high maintenance but looks stunning on both straight and curly hair.

 Gray strands are inevitable; instead of dying them repeatedly, it is better to flaunt them gracefully.
 The light golden blonde streaks begin just behind the roots and concentrate while reaching the tips creating a flawless grey to golden ombre look.
 Give off vintage vibes with bangs and a flipped-out bob.

 Growing out gray hair without the time and price tag that comes with a salon job is absolutely possible.
 This way involves growing your gray in an inch or two and then cutting your hair into a short bob or pixie.
 Not everyone wants to go gray and cut hair super short at the same time, however.

-How To Choose the Perfect Gray Shade for You
+How To Choose the Right Gray Shade For Your Hair?

 Whether you want to harmonize with Mother Nature or jump on the latest trend of gray hair color, choosing the perfect gray shade is essential to the transition.